FanDuel Racing Promo Code: Preakness Stakes $500 No Sweat Bet

 What you need to know about the FanDuel Racing Preakness Stakes promo

-FanDuel Racing has a generous welcome offer for new users.
-Simply sign up, place a bet on any horse race, and you’ll receive up to $500 back in Racing Credit if your first bet doesn't win.
-There is no FanDuel Racing promo code needed.
+FanDuel Racing is offering a lucrative welcome bonus for new users, and there is no FanDuel Racing promo code required.
+Just sign up and place a bet on any horse race.
+If your first wager doesn’t win, you’ll get up to $500 back in Racing Credit.

-Keep in mind that Racing Credit isn’t withdrawable, must be used within seven days, and is valid only for horse racing.
-It can’t be used on other FanDuel products like the sportsbook or casino.
-If your first bet wins, you keep your winnings, but you won’t receive the Racing Credit bonus.
+Racing Credit must be used within seven days and only for horse racing.
+It’s not valid on other FanDuel platforms like the sportsbook or casino.
+If your first bet is a winner, you keep the winnings but will not receive any Racing Credit.

 $500 no sweat bet for 2025 Preakness Stakes - CLAIM NOW